RedQueenCoder/Metal-Programming-Guide/README.md

 # Metal-Programming-Guide
 This is the sample code for the Metal Programming Guide.
+It is my intention to maintain this code for future versions of both Swift and Metal.
+It is also my intention to add to this repository over time.
+There were several conceptual chapters in the book where I did not have sample projects, such as the machine vision chapter.
+I would like to create accompanying projects to supplement the ones I created during the creation of this book.